The End (novel)

-The End is the thirteenth and final novel in the children's novel series A Series of Unfortunate Events by Lemony Snicket.
+Book the Thirteenth: The End is the thirteenth and final novel in the children's novel series A Series of Unfortunate Events by Lemony Snicket.
 The book was released on Friday, October 13, 2006.

 Plot

-The book begins with the Baudelaire orphans and Count Olaf on a boat heading away from the burning Hotel Denouement.
+The Baudelaire orphans and Count Olaf are on a boat heading away from the burning Hotel Denouement.
 After a storm, the Baudelaires arrive and are welcomed on an island by a young girl named Friday.
 Count Olaf, however, is not welcomed due to his snobby attitude and death threat to Friday.

-Later, the pregnant Kit Snicket (who first appeared in The Grim Grotto) and a friendly snake known as the "incredibly deadly viper (a misnomer)" (which first appeared in The Reptile Room) are shipwrecked on the island.
-Count Olaf disguises himself as Kit, but for the first time in the series, it fails to convince anybody.
-The Islanders, led by a man called Ishmael (who, multiple times, says that "he won't force them" to do what he wants), capture him and shun the Baudelaires for possessing forbidden items.
+Later, the pregnant Kit Snicket (who first appeared in The Grim Grotto) and the Incredibly Deadly Viper (which first appeared in The Reptile Room), which Kit nicknamed Ink, are shipwrecked on the island.
+Count Olaf disguises himself as Kit, but for once, it actually fails to convince anybody.
+The Islanders, led by a man called Ishmael (who, multiple times, says that "he won't force them" to do what he wants), capture him, put him in a bird cage (just like he did to Sunny in The Bad Beginning) and shun the Baudelaires for possessing forbidden items.

 That night, two of the islanders sneak out to feed the children, asking them to join a mutiny.
 Agreeing, the Baudelaires go to the arboretum to collect weapons, where they discover a hidden room with a book that chronicles the history of the island.
 Ishmael arrives, explaining to the children that their parents were once the island's leaders and were responsible for many improvements in island life, but were eventually overthrown by Ishmael, who brought the island back to a simple and austere way of life while hoarding comforts for himself.